aplteam/Cider/README.md

 Cider offers some User commands that are useful to manage projects.
 In addition is also offers an API.

+It cooperates with [Tatin](https://github.com/aplteam.Cider "Link to Cider on GitHub") and [APLGit2](https://github.com/aplteam.APLGit2 "Link to APLGit2 on GitHub") if available.

 ## Requirements